 Non-alcoholic

 The mountainous Fujian province in southeastern China is well-known for this low-caffeine tea.
-Local people harvest the young tea buds and leaves in the early season when they are still cloaked in snowy hair, hence the name.
+Local people harvest the young tea buds and leaves in the early season when they still have snowy white hair, hence the name.

 Those tender, delicate shoots are sun-dried or heated until they are fuzzy but still retain a light green color.
-To get the best out of its flavor and health benefits, you should brew it with water below 85°C, where the water is hot but not very foamy.
+To get the best out of its flavor and health benefits, you should brew it with water below 85°C (around 185°F), which is hot but not very foamy.

 White tea has a very mildly sweet taste accompanied by a floral fragrance.
-It is very subtle, so adding sugar or milk to the tea isn’t recommended.
-Looking at its beautiful pale yellow color and taking its herbal smell, you can imagine an emerald sea of tea hills thriving in the springtime.
+It is very subtle, so you should avoid adding sugar or milk.
+After steeping, the tea usually has a pale yellow color and a lovely herbal smell.

-There are many varieties of white tea: monkey-picked one (not really harvested by monkeys, though), silver needle, or white peony.
-They are all expensive but worth every cent you pay for.
+There are wide varieties of white tea, such as monkey-picked one (not harvested by monkeys, though), silver needle, or white peony.
+They are all expensive but worth every cent you pay for them.

 Here is a close-up look at how Chinese people make white tea.